Members of the Editorial Board

 Scott Atran is Presidential Scholar at the John Jay College of Criminal Justice in New York City, Visiting Professor of Psychology and Public Policy at the University of Michigan, and Research.

-Edwin Bakker is Professor of Terrorism and Counter-Terrorism at the Campus The Hague of Leiden University and Director of its Center for Terrorism and Counter-Terrorism.
+Edwin Bakker is Professor of Terrorism and Counter-Terrorism Studies at the Campus The Hague of Leiden University and Director of its Center for Terrorism and Counter-Terrorism.
 He is also a Research Fellow at the International Centre for Counter-Terrorism in The Hague

 Daniel Baracskay is a full-time faculty member in the Department of Political Science at Valdosta State University, where he also teaches public administration courses.

 Michael Barkun is professor of Political Science in the Maxwell School at Syracuse University.

 Shazadi Beg is a Barrister in the United Kingdom and an acknowledged expert on Pakistan.